 All tobacco products, including deemed products, that meet the definition of a “new tobacco product” are subject to the premarket requirements in section 910 of the Federal Food, Drug, and Cosmetic Act (FD&C Act).

 In January 2020, FDA issued the “Enforcement Priorities for Electronic Nicotine Delivery Systems (ENDS) and Other Deemed Products on the Market Without Premarket Authorization” guidance for industry.
 This guidance document describes the FDA’s intent to prioritize enforcement for the lack of marketing authorization against certain ENDs products that are offered for sale in the United States regardless of whether a premarket application for such product has been submitted or when it was submitted.

 For more information visit our Tobacco Products page.

 - Importing Modified Risk Tobacco Products

-- Importing Smokeless Tobacco - Labels and Advertising Warnings
+- Importing Smokeless Tobacco - Labeling and Warning Statement Requirements

 - Ban on Cigarettes that Contain Certain Characterizing Flavors